 Full Court Press in Winston-Salem

-While some may beg to differ, most agree North Carolina is basketball country.
-And Winston-Salem is smack dab in the center of it as we are home to the Wake Forest University Demon Deacons and the Winston-Salem State University Rams.
+North Carolina is all about college basketball and Winston-Salem is the proud home court to the Wake Forest University Demon Deacons and the Winston-Salem State University Rams.

-Wake Forest has a storied tradition of basketball excellence.
-From 21 NCAA Tournament appearances to 14 All-Americans players including Tim Duncan, Chris Paul, Josh Howard, Randolph Childress, Rodney Rogers and Mugsy Bogues the list goes on for memorable moments that have taken place at Wake Forest.
-Interested in checking out this year's team?
-Then you would watch them play inside one of the toughest places for road teams to win at the Lawerence Joel Veterans Memorial Coliseum, Wake's home court.
-In addition to regular season basketball games the LJVM, which opened in 1989, has hosted the NCAA Men's Basketball Championship First and Seconds rounds in 1993, 1997, 2000 and 2007 and has been home of the MEAC mens and womens basketball tournament and the CIAA Tournament.
+From 21 NCAA tournament appearances to 14 All-American players including Tim Duncan, Chris Paul, Josh Howard, Randolph Childress, Rodney Rogers and Mugsy Bogues, WFU has a storied tradition of basketball excellence.
+Witness the Demon Deacons compete on one of the toughest courts for road teams to win, Lawerence Joel Veterans Memorial Coliseum (LJVM), Wake Forest's home court.
+In addition to regular season basketball games, LJVM has hosted the NCAA Men's Basketball Championship First and Second rounds in 1993, 1997, 2000 and 2007 and has been home to the MEAC Mens and Womens Basketball Tournament and the CIAA Tournament.

-The Winston-Salem State Rams too have a tradition of excellence themselves.
-Winners of the NCAA Division II Championship in 1967, and home to ledgendary coach Clarence E. "Bighouse" Gaines.
-Gaines was one of the most successful coaches in the history of college basketball.
+The Winston-Salem State University Rams too have a tradition of excellence.
+Winners of the NCAA Division II Championship in 1967, and home to legendary coach Clarence E. "Bighouse" Gaines, one of the most successful coaches in the history of college basketball.
 Because of his success as a coach, teacher, and mentor, C.E.
 "Bighouse" Gaines was inducted into the Naismith Basketball Hall of Fame in 1982.
-When Gaines retired from Winston-Salem State University after 47 years of coaching in 1993, only Adolph Rupp had amassed more career wins as a college basketball coach.
+After 47 years of coaching, Gaines retired from WSSU in 1993, at the time having the second most career wins in college basketball history.

 This season when the Wake Forest men's basketball team takes the court, fans will notice a variety of changes: a new court, new uniforms, new halftime performances and seven new players.